HugoDF/makerweekly.co/_posts/2018-12-13-privacy-first-products.md

 Products are now being branded as privacy-first eg. @pierregillesl’s Gladys Gateway

+Or Leave Me Alone [leavemealone.xyz](https://leavemealone.xyz/index.html) - a product that will "Take back control of your inbox by telling subscription spammers to leave you alone!"

 Here’s a write-up of why that might be: [blog.simpleanalytics.io/why-privacy-first-products-will-make-business-sense](https://blog.simpleanalytics.io/why-privacy-first-products-will-make-business-sense)